Devin Booker scores 51 points in 3 quarters, Suns rout Bulls | Federal News Network

 READ MORE

-Booker scored 25 points in the first half and had 26 more in a sublime third quarter.
+Booker scored 25 points in the first half and had 26 more in a sublime third quarter that included 10 of 11 shooting.
 After a contested 3-pointer splashed through the net, “MVP!
-MVP!” chants broke out across Footprint Arena, and the 26-year-old is certainly making an early season case.
+MVP!” chants broke out across Footprint Center, and the 26-year-old is certainly making an early season case.

+“It’s the best,” Booker said about the home crowd.
+“I don’t know how many sellout crowds that is in a row, but it’s impressive.
+Mondays, Tuesdays, Saturdays, it doesn’t matter what day of the week it is.
+They show up and show out.”

 The two-time All-Star had a steal late in the third before sprinting downcourt and flushing home a dunk for his 50th and 51st points.
 He added six assists and four rebounds.